tymonaghan/djangotutorial/journal.md

 - so we can just use `"{% static 'polls/style.css' %}"` as the href for the styleshet

 that's it!
 Links are now green on the index.html page.
 I wonder if there is a way to apply that style site-wide.

+### static images
+- made a new folder:  /polls/static/polls/images, and put an image inside
+- add `
+body {
+    background: white url("images/holodeck.jpg") no-repeat;
+}
+`
+ to stylesheet.
+So, you can just use a relative path from the stylesheet file.